borg286/sevtech/README.md

 * Advancing into Blood magic requires having tartaric gems with lots of will.
 You'll want to make a sentient sword which acts like a snare to capture will.
 This sword does more damage when you have captured more will, so expect a bit of investment at first.

+* When you upgrade to higher tier tartaric gems you can pour the old will into the bigger gem by holding and right clicking the smaller gem.
+This sucks out the will and places it into any available tartaric gem you have in your inventory.

+* Know that the sentient bow can do great damage, but uses normal arrows.
+Follow this path if you feel comfortable with your supply of feathers and inventory space.

 * The Beneath is a great place to farm mobs.
 Use totems to offset their doubled health.

 ## AbyssalCraft